 If you are temporarily unable to work due to the injury, you will receive money to cover your wage loss, usually starting three weeks from your injury and after your claim has been approved.
 Your employer will notify the insurance company to discontinue the wage-replacement checks as soon as you recover and return to work.

-How Long Do I Have to Bring a Claim
+How Long Do I Have to Bring a Workers Comp Claim

-If you are a Florida employee, you must report your injury to your employer within thirty days of it occurring.
+If you are a Florida employee, you must report your injury to your employer within 30 days of it occurring.

 The most important thing is that you immediately seek legal advice when you become aware of a potential workers compensation injury, even if you decide not to hire a lawyer.
 We will provide you a confidential and free consult, even if you decide not to hire us.
 This way you at least can determine your rights, and how long you have to pursue those rights.